ralphcajipe/ralphcajipe/README.md

 ## 📚My education

 My good foundation for writing clean software came from good books and self-education most of the time.
 Formal education, to me, is only secondary to my learning.
-School isn't enough for me to become the person I want to become, I use my time outside of school to put my abilities in practical things.
+School isn't enough for me to become the person I want to become, I use my time outside of school to put my abilities in practical and useful things.

 **BOOKS THAT I READ**